adhocteam/ec2ssh/README.md

 Clone this repository and run `go install`

+If this is the first Go binary you're installing on your machine you'll probably need to add the folder to your PATH, like `export PATH=$PATH:$HOME/go/bin`

 Installation via `go get` is not currently supported; see [#3](https://github.com/adhocteam/ec2ssh/issues/3) for details

 ## Usage